crespress/Network-and-Cloud-Security-Project/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- List the IP addresses of the machines you are monitoring - 10.0.0.5, 10.0.0.6, 10.0.0.7
+- The IP addresses of the machines I am monitoring are 10.0.0.5, 10.0.0.6, 10.0.0.7

 We have installed the following Beats on these machines:
-- Specify which Beats you successfully installed - Filebeats and Metricbeats
+- I was able to successfully install Filebeats and Metricbeats

 These Beats allow us to collect the following information from each machine:
-- In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-Filebeats stores logs of the data.
+- Filebeats stores logs of the data.
 I expect to see logs of web activity that has taken place in the machines monitored.
 Metricbeats collects statics and metrics.
 I expect to information such as bytes used, the location of Web traffic, and number of unique visitors.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: